Top of Page

 CPS will receive a pre-defined 37 percent of total state appropriation of the early childhood block grant.
 In FY2020, the state appropriated an additional $50 million to the state-wide early childhood block grant in its budget, meaning CPS will receive an additional $18.5 million in budgeted revenue.

 The district expects that all other grant revenues will slightly increase by $4.8 million from FY2019 budgeted levels.
-This is largely because of increased state appropriations to pay for district-level after -school programming and reimbursements of out-of-district tuition for diverse learners.
+This is largely because of increased state appropriations to pay for district-level after -school programming and reimbursements of out-of-district tuition for Students with Disabilities.

 State Contribution for Capital